quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part07_The_Doctrine_of.md

 ??x
 When a contractor breaches a contract significantly by stopping work, they can't recover for the portion of the project completed because it constitutes a material breach.
 However, if the injured party (the homeowner) receives significant benefits from the incomplete work, the court may order restitution to prevent unjust enrichment.
 Example:
 Suppose a contractor builds 40% of a house and stops, costing $80,000 in value to the homeowner for that portion.
-The court would likely order the homeowner to pay the contractor $80,000 to avoid unjust enrichment. x??
+The court would likely order the homeowner to pay the contractor$80,000 to avoid unjust enrichment. x??

 ---